Rotary International: The first years of the Rotary Club

-The first Rotary Club was formed when attorney Paul P. Harris called together a meeting of three business acquaintances in downtown Chicago, Illinois, United States, at Harris's friend Gustave Loehr's office in the Unity Building on Dearborn Street on February 23, 1905.
+The first Rotary Club was formed when attorney Paul P. Harris called together a meeting of three business acquaintances in downtown Chicago, Illinois, at Harris's friend Gustave Loehr's office in the Unity Building on Dearborn Street on February 23, 1905.
 In addition to Harris and Loehr (a mining engineer and freemason), Silvester Schiele (a coal merchant), and Hiram E. Shorey (a tailor) were the other two who attended this first meeting.
 The members chose the name Rotary because initially they rotated subsequent weekly club meetings to each other's offices, although within a year, the Chicago club became so large it became necessary to adopt the now-common practice of a regular meeting place.

 The next four Rotary Clubs were organized in cities in the western United States, beginning with San Francisco, then Oakland, Seattle, and Los Angeles.
 The National Association of Rotary Clubs in America was formed in 1910.
 On November 3, 1910, a Rotary club began meeting in Winnipeg, Manitoba, Canada, marking the beginning of Rotary as an international organization.
-On 22 February 1911, the first meeting of the Rotary Club Dublin was held in Dublin, Ireland.
+On February 22, 1911, the first meeting of the Rotary Club Dublin was held in Dublin, Ireland.
 This was the first club established outside of North America.
 In April 1912, the Winnipeg club was chartered, marking the first official establishment of an American-style service club outside the United States.
 To reflect the addition of a club outside of the United States, the name was changed to the International Association of Rotary Clubs in 1912.

 In August 1912, the Rotary Club of London received its charter from the Association, marking the first acknowledged Rotary club outside North America.
 It later became known that the Dublin club in Ireland was organized before the London club, but the Dublin club did not receive its charter until after the London club was chartered.

 During World War I, Rotary in Britain increased from 9 to 22 clubs, and other early clubs in other nations included those in Cuba in 1916, the Philippines in 1919 and India in 1920.